Civil War and Chattanooga History

 During the Civil War, the Tennessee River was a strategic means of transportation for both the North and the South.
-To learn more about the role the river played, take a cruise aboard the Tennessee Aquarium's River Gorge Explorer for special Civil War history tours.
-The narrators aboard the Southern Belle Riverboat and Chattanooga Ducks also provide information on key points along the river.
+To learn more about the role the river played, take a cruise aboard the Southern Belle Riverboat or the Chattanooga Ducks.

 For information on our local battlefields, please click HERE.

 For information on our Tennessee Civil War Trail, please click HERE.